rafaelxl83/vmausers/readme.md

 The configuration properties are simple, just the essential items that would be easily managed.

 Configurable items:
- - **loggin**: logger property settings (lumberjack https://github.com/natefinch/lumberjack).
+ - **loggin**: logger property settings ([lumberjack](https://github.com/natefinch/lumberjack)).
 Each property represents as follows:
 	- logFile: the file to write logs to.
 Backup log files will be retained in the same directory
 	- maxSize: is the maximum size in megabytes of the log file before it gets rotated
 	- backups: the maximum number of old log files to retain
 	- maxAge: the maximum number of days to retain old log files based on the timestamp encoded in their filename.
 Note that a day is defined as 24 hours and may not precisely correspond to calendar days due to daylight savings, leap seconds, etc

- - **mongodb**: the mongodb Atlas cloud server properties (https://github.com/mongodb/mongo-go-driver).
-We are using a Client with X509 authentication (https://www.mongodb.com/docs/manual/core/security-x.509/).
-For more detailed guidance, you can follow https://www.mongodb.com/docs/drivers/go/current/quick-start/#std-label-golang-quickstart:
+ - **mongodb**: the mongodb Atlas cloud server properties ([mongo_driver](https://github.com/mongodb/mongo-go-driver)).
+We are using a Client with X509 authentication [security-x.509](https://www.mongodb.com/docs/manual/core/security-x.509/).
+For more detailed guidance, you can follow [quick-start](https://www.mongodb.com/docs/drivers/go/current/quick-start/#std-label-golang-quickstart):
 	- serveruri: the mongoDB server address
 	- replicaSet: the name of the replica that will be used
 	- database: the database name